 Piedmont Mountain Groundwater Resource Evaluation Program

 As the lead state agency responsible for protecting the quality of North Carolina’s groundwater and surface water, the North Carolina Department of the Environment and Natural Resources (NCDENR), Division of Water Resources (DWR) has a responsibility to thoroughly understand this resource and the multitude of factors that impact water quality throughout the state.
-In support of this mandate, the DWQ, through its Aquifer Protection Section, established the Piedmont-Mountains Resource Evaluation Program (REP) 1999.
+In support of this mandate, the DWR, through its Planning Section, established the Piedmont-Mountains Resource Evaluation Program (REP) 1999.

 Map of Resource Evaluation Program Stations

 Note: Click on a site to view the monitoring station webpage or just hover to reveal the station name.

 The primary purpose of the REP is to increase the hydrogeologic knowledge base in the crystalline rock environments of the North Carolina piedmont and mountain regions.
 The information generated by the REP has many uses for government regulators and the general public.

 In addition, REP collects specific hydrogeochemical data from each major geologic and hydrogeologic unit so that the state can better guide local community developments and other groundwater usage.
 Since each region of the state has different environments and socio-economic conditions, REP hydrogeologists are located in NCDENR's regional offices, allowing the program to effectively respond to the unique challenges in each region.